brennerm/brennerm.github.io/_posts/python_str_vs_repr/2015-04-10-python-str-vs-repr.markdown

 >>> repr('Python')
 "'Python'"
 {% endhighlight %}
 A second pair of quotes around our string.
 Why?<br/>With the return value of _repr()_ it should be possible to recreate our object using eval().
 This function takes a string and evaluates it's content as Python code.
-In our case passing _"'Python'"_ to it works, whereas _'Python'_ leads to an error, cause it's interpreted as the variable _Python_, which is of course undefined.
+In our case passing _"'Python'"_ to it works, whereas _'Python'_ leads to an error cause it's interpreted as the variable _Python_ which is of course undefined.
 Let's move on...

 {% highlight python %}
 >>> import datetime